Hamilton-Jacobi approach to thermodynamic transformations: Contact geometry and thermodynamics

 A particularly interesting feature from the point of view of thermodynamics is the existence of a special class of submanifolds (of a contact manifold) of maximal dimension whose tangent spaces are contained in the kernel of the contact form \(\eta\) at any point.
 In other words, they are solutions to the equation \(\eta=0\).
 Let \(L \subset \mathcal{M}\) be a submanifold of a contact manifold \((\mathcal{M},\eta)\) and \(f: L \rightarrow \mathcal{M}\) be the relevant inclusion map.
 If \(L\) be a maximal dimensional integral submanifold such that \(f^*\eta=0\), then \(L\) is called a Legendre submanifold.
-It can be shown that the maximal dimension is \(n\) and locally the general form of such a submanifold \(L\) is given by \cite{arnoldcm}: where \(I \cup J\) is a disjoint partition of the set of indices \(\{1,2,....,n\}, i \in I, j \in J\) and \(F=F(q^i,p_j)\) is a function of \(n\) variables known as the generator of Legendre submanifold \(L\).
+It can be shown that the maximal dimension is \(n\) and locally the general form of such a submanifold \(L\) is given by \cite{arnoldcm} where \(I \cup J\) is a disjoint partition of the set of indices \(\{1,2,....,n\}, i \in I, j \in J\) and \(F=F(q^i,p_j)\) is a function of \(n\) variables known as the generator of Legendre submanifold \(L\).
 This implies that not all \(n\) dimensional submanifolds of \(\mathcal{M}\) are Legendre submanifolds: coordinates on a Legendre submanifold cannot include a conjugate pair.\\

-It should be remarked that contact Hamiltonian dynamics is such that a Legendre submanifold \(L\) is invariant to the flow of \(X_h\) if and only if the contact Hamiltonian function \(h\) vanishes on \(L\)~\cite{RT5}.
+It should be remarked that contact Hamiltonian dynamics is such that a Legendre submanifold \(L\) is invariant to the flow of \(X_h\) if and only if the contact Hamiltonian function \(h\) vanishes on \(L\)~\cite{RT5}\footnote{We exclude the possibility that \(\xi(h) = 0\) since this case is not very interesting.}.
 This means that if \(X_h\) be the contact vector field generated by \(h\), such that \(h|_L=0\) where \(L\) is a particular Legendre submanifold, then, if the flow of \(X_h\) enters \(L\), it stays on \(L\).
 This follows from the fact that \(\dot{h}=0\) whenever \(h=0\) and hence \(X_h\) is tangent to the level surface for which \(h=0\).
 In other words, a contact vector field \(X_h\) is tangent to a Legendre submanifold \(L\) if and only if \(L \subset h^{-1}(0)\).
 With this background, we can make connection with thermodynamics.